Edamame (song): Critical reception

 Brodie Harvey of Lyrical Lemonade praised the two artists, writing that "the chemistry is top-notch in the way they effortlessly trade verses back and forth", which "keeps the energy at a high level from beginning to end".
 Anthony Fantano cited the song as one of his favorite singles of 2021, describing it as "one of the biggest bops of the year".

 Music video

-An accompanying video was released on July 23, 2021.
+An accompanying video, directed by the reggies, was released on July 23, 2021.
 It features the two artists "clad in medieval armour from the middle ages, puttering around in a lavish Los Angeles home".

-Usage in media

-The song was featured in the films Moonshot and The Man from Toronto, the shows Tom Swift, Superman & Lois, Pretty Little Liars: Original Sin, and the trailer for the 2022 film The Bubble.
+More specifically, the plated armor used in the video has a historical style between the late Renaissance and Early Modern period.